-We estimate product returns based on historical experience and record them on a gross basis on our balance sheet.
+We estimate product returns based on historical experience and record them on a gross basis on our balance sheets.
 Substantially all customer returns relate to products that are returned under manufacturers' warranty obligations.
-Accrued sales returns of \$11,275 at December 31, 2018 were included in accrued expenses and other current liabilities in our consolidated balance sheet.
+Accrued sales returns at December 31, 2019 and 2018 of \$12,181 and \$11,275, respectively, were included in accrued expenses and other current liabilities in our consolidated balance sheets.